lucaatorelli/CircularLoopstation/README.md

 This system allows the user to record a lot of different tracks and to visualize their superposition by simply looking at the graphic clock-like component.

 ### Uploading from database
-CircularLoopstation can also import files from a database, that can be enlarged by every user by clicking on the "Load on Firebase" button.
+CircularLoopstation can also import files into the loopstation from a database, that can be enlarged by every user by uploading tracks with the "Load on Firebase" button.
-However, it's not possible to import every kind of file into the loop, because the application, to work well, needs some parameters like duration, time signature and bpm.

-How can I import files in the LoopStation?
+How can I import files in CircularLoopstation? *(Instructions are in the side panel)*

 - Click on "Saved Traks" and download the GDrive folder or single files.